ffurkAn/Workshops/The time frame and draft agenda for the 1st ITEA review meeting of ModelWriter.md

       - UC-BE-02: Automated test generation (SOGETI)

-3. Progress of the Project in WP base (1h:00min): 10:00 (Focus on actual achievements, rather than on explaining what you will do in some WPs; just mention quickly tasks that have just started)
+3. Progress of the Project in WP base (1h:00min): 10:00
     - WP1: Industrial Use Cases and Requirements (AIRBUS)
         - Software requirements
         - User requirements